Murder of Gemma Hayter: Crime and punishment

-The attack began the next day when Hayter visited Booth's residence.
+The attack began the next day when Hayter visited Booth's flat.
 The perpetrators forced her to drink urine, and threw her body against a radiator, breaking her nose.
 Hayter was also struck with a mop, and for a period of time, locked in a toilet.

-The group took her out of Booth's residence, and told her that she was going to her residence.
-They instead took her to a railway bank, where the group put a bin liner on her head, stomped on her body, and stabbed her in the back once.
+The group took her out of Booth's flat, and told her that she was going to her home.
+They instead took her to a railway embankment, where the group put a bin liner on her head, stamped on her body, and stabbed her in the back once.
 The group removed her clothes and attempted to ignite them.
 Hayter's body was found on 9 August 2010.

 Newstead, Booth, and Boyer were 20, 22, and 18 years old at the time of their sentencing to life imprisonment.
 Their minimum tariffs are respectively 20, 21, and 18 years.
 Edwards and Lynas received manslaughter convictions; both were 19 at the time of their sentencing.
 Their sentences were 15 and 13 years.
 The sentencing for all five occurred at Old Bailey.
 The BBC wrote that the sentences were "longer than expected".

 Aftermath

 The Warwickshire authorities wrote a serious case review, concluding that Hayter had been at risk, and suggested that relevant agencies exchange details to prevent similar incidents from happening.
 Hayter's parents believed that local authorities had not done enough to care for her.

-A documentary was made about her murder, titled "Gemma, My Murder", from BBC Three.
+A documentary was made about her murder, titled Gemma: My Murder, by BBC Three.

 As of 2017, Jessica Lynas was being held at HM Prison Foston Hall.